codekiln/S75-Sections/README.md

 ------
-JSLint is a program you run that examines your JavaScript code and offers stylistic improvements according to Douglas Crockford's idea of best practice.
-One thing's for sure - if you're a junior JavaScript developer, JSLint can help you improve your style.
+JSLint is a program you run that examines your JavaScript code and offers stylistic improvements according to Douglas Crockford's ideas of best practice.
+One thing's for sure - if you're a junior JavaScript developer, JSLint can inform your your style.

-The tool is most often used [online](http://www.jslint.com/), it really is most valuable on the command line to decrease the iterative improvement round trip time.
+While the tool is most often used [online](http://www.jslint.com/), it really is most valuable on the command line to decrease the iterative improvement round trip time.
 To get it working you should probably install node.js, a server-side javascript language that comes with its own package manager.
 For the time being (last updated 2012-07-17), these instructions will install jslint on the command line in the CS50 appliance:

     sudo su
     yum localinstall --nogpgcheck http://nodejs.tchol.org/repocfg/fedora/nodejs-stable-release.noarch.rpm